 Following are the detailed steps of the algorithm.

-- Intialize distance of the vertices from source to infinite in an array.
+- Initialize distance of the vertices from source to infinite in an array.

 - Maintain a Queue which will store the vertices to be operated and also maintain a Boolean array for vertices which will be used to decide that the vertex is already present in the queue or not.